sgaudart/centreon_consolidate_alerts/README.md

 ## Performance

-Example : for 780 alerts/day => 1 mn processing for the script to feed the table Alert.
+Example : for 780 alerts/day => 1 mn/day of work for the script to feed the table Alert.

 ## Examples